 By 2019 The Debt was Gone

 I committed to paying off that debt as quickly as possible and I did it in two years.
 It was ****** hard, and I had to stop a lot of things and say no to a lot of things.
-I did it, the debt was gone.
+I did it, I paid off my debt.
+It was gone.

-For the first time in my adult life I was credit card debt free and was ready to start building towards my financial freedom.
-And to never get back into debt again
+I paid off debt and for the first time in my adult life I was credit card debt free and was ready to start building towards my financial freedom.
+And to never get back into debt again.

 But then I got divorced

 A very expensive time that threatened to change everything and financially ruin me, but I survived.
 I kept the family house, ensuring stabilty and consistency for my children and increased my mortgage by a chunk to do so.

 Going through the divorce and a new mortgage arrangement meant that I couldn’t take on any debt.
 There were scary times where I needed to rely on friends for a bit of money.
 But then the mortgage was all agreed and all was fine.

 I am sat here in 2021, six years after leaving the corporate world, four years after getting into a shed load of debt.
 Two years after paying off that debt and one year after divorce debt free.
 Totally debt free except for said mortgage.

 In the past two years I have done several things to increase my net wealth, successfully working towards financial freedom.
 I have built up an emergency fund of six months of essential expenses.
 Plus I have paid off my PCP car loan in full and now own the car outright.
 No more monthly payments.